 Research at Rochester isn’t limited to the sciences.
 Instead, we embrace a broad definition of research, one that also encompasses scholarship and creative activity, because we believe in the relentless pursuit of new knowledge, deeper inquiry, and radical imagination.
 That’s why you’ll find our undergraduate students working alongside their faculty mentors in a range of settings—from laboratories to libraries, hospitals to museums, archives to expeditions, town halls to recording studios.

-See our student spotlights for examples of undergraduate research at Rochester.
+See the Campus Times' Research Rochester feature for examples of undergraduate research at Rochester.

 Conducting research as an undergraduate student is an effective way to cultivate intellectual maturity while gaining academic and professional experience.
 Undergraduate research develops problem-solving skills and integrates classroom learning with real-world competencies.
 Some reasons to consider getting involved in undergraduate research are to: